Thanks to the author Terri Drake for her first contribution to YapaTree. A big thanks to Rick Snyder too for editing.

 Patty has been working as a facilitator for over three years and is an Ecuadorian native.
 Ms. Chuchuca learned to speak English in university classes and by practicing with expats.
 Her clients often become friends such as the one who she helped get a problematic vehicle registration renewal.
 In this example and with others, she enjoyed helping making expats’ lives simpler and more enjoyable.
 And as a result they come to her for additional help and services.

 Spanish tutoring, house cleaning, dog walking, doctor’s appointments (IESS), IESS and SRI paperwork (refunding IVA, RUC), tourist guide, obtaining driver’s license, car registration and inspection, banking, shopping assistance, English/Spanish translation, paperwork for Cedula and Visas.

 Facilitator services $10/hr; Spanish Tutoring $12/hr; house cleaning $5/hr

 She is only available after 1 p.m.

-Cuenca Friends is a relatively new expat facilitation service being offered in Cuenca by Cheryl Smith and her partner, Ray Gil.
-They are available during daytime and/or evening hours only.
-Cheryl is also a Spanish teacher for expats and Ray is a University Professor.
-Cheryl has spoken English since early childhood and they are both native Spanish speakers.
-They are especially focused on those who may require physical assistance to make the transition to living in a new country easier.
+Cuenca Friends is a relatively new expat facilitation service being offered in Cuenca by María Gracia Paredes.
+She is available during daytime and/or evening hours only.
+María is also a Spanish teacher for expats.
+María has spoken English since early childhood and is a native Spanish speaker.
+She is especially focused on those who may require physical assistance to make the transition to living in a new country easier.
 Cuenca Friends helps with extending tourist visas from 3 to 6 months, purchasing and setting up SIM cards, dog walking and internet setup to name a few.

 Extending tourist visas from 3 to 6 months, purchase and set up of SIM cards, internet, IESS, obtaining trivia and bus cards, dog walking, buying groceries, medical facilitator, Spanish translator and helping those with physical needs.